skoppe/dconf-2022/slides.md

 <!--
-Here we set the stage by what we mean with concurrency and how parallelism is a subset of concurrency

 - parallelism is the effort of speeding up a computation by splitting it into isolated pieces and running them across different execution contexts (threads, processes, gpus, clusters, etc.)
 - the hard part of parallism is finding those isolated pieces